Is Microsoft Defender Enough to Stay Protected in 2023?

 Combine Microsoft Defender With a Quality Windows Antivirus

 For a free antivirus service, Microsoft Defender has improved considerably since its last major update.
-Unfortunately, it’s still not good enough to protect your Windows device by itself.
-As such, I recommend you either use a premium antivirus service alongside Microsoft Defender, or replace it altogether.
+Unfortunately, depending solely on Microsoft Defender falls short in providing comprehensive protection for your Windows device.
+Therefore, I recommend either enhancing it with a premium antivirus service or considering a complete replacement.

 Norton takes the top spot as the best antivirus for Windows in 2023.
 Not only does it block all types of Windows-specific malware, but it comes with a range of security features for your PC.
 Best of all, you can try Norton risk-free for 60 days with its money-back guarantee!
 When I tested the refund policy, it only took me a couple of minutes over 24/7 live chat and I got the money back in less than a week.